mollyim/flatline-platform/docs/evaluation.md

 5. The chat window will open, allowing you to message the other device.

-Once both users are in contact, you will be able to test messaging, attachments and multimedia calls.
+Once both users are in contact, you will be able to test messaging, attachments, multimedia calls...

+If you find any unexpected errors or other issues, review the logs as described [above](#creating-accounts).
+If the logs seem correct but messages are not reaching some of the clients, re-install the Molly application in both devices through Android Studio (`Shift+F10`) to force reconnection to Whisper.

 ## Extra Operations

 This section describes operations that may be useful during the evaluation of Flatline.

-### Changing the Hostname
+### Changing Hostname

 The default hostname defined for Flatline in the Helm chart is "flatline.internal".
 Defaulting to a hostname on a reserved TLD ensures that users can test Flatline without having to register a domain name or having to generate any certificates themselves.